mariadb-corporation/MaxScale/Documentation/Reference/Debug-And-Diagnostic-Support.md

 ### Printing Servers

-Servers are a representation of the backend database to which MaxScale may route SQL statements.
+Servers are a representation of the backend database to which MariaDB MaxScale may route SQL statements.
 Similarly two calls exist to print server details.

 (gdb) call printAllServers()